Mathilde Riou

 mathilde riou future proof cities human centered graphic facilitation

-While I was studying the challenges facing cities from a very different perspective, with classes in urban sociology, environmental psychology, or criminology in cities, I grew a passion for everything that could help me understand the behaviour of people and the dynamics of behaviour change in cities.
-Indeed, I believe that the actors of the city have a role in transforming urban spaces into places that can unlock human capital and genuinely promote empathy, open-mindedness and cooperation.
-Qualities which I think are essential to prepare our cities for the challenges of the future.
+This inspired my passion for everything that could help me understand the behaviour of people and the dynamics of behaviour change in cities.
+I believe that the actors in a city have a role in transforming urban spaces into places that can unlock human capital and promote empathy, open-mindedness, and cooperation – these qualities are key to prepare our cities for the challenges of the future.
+And that is why I want to help placemakers realise their full potential and communicate their amazing ideas and initiatives.

 Welcome!